mvandriessen/brisk-it-hugo/content/posts/vmworld-recap/index.md

 This has also been made clear with the recent acquisitions VMware made, most of which were already announced in San Francisco but some have been closed by now and you're starting to see the impact of them already.
 The new possibilities that are there after the Carbon Black acquisition are really amazing and help the "Intrinsic security on all layers" message become a reality.

-There was a lot more to gather from the day 1 keynote but others, like fellow blogger Fabian Lenzker (<a href="https://vlenzker.net/2019/11/vmworld-europe-general-session-tech-in-the-age-of-any/" target="_blank" rel="noopener noreferrer">link</a>), have already done an excellent job writing this down.
-You can always watch it yourself on <a href="https://www.youtube.com/watch?v=UHlo7aS_8Mc" target="_blank" rel="noopener noreferrer">YouTube.</a>
+There was a lot more to gather from the day 1 keynote but others, like fellow blogger Fabian Lenz ([link](https://vlenzker.net/2019/11/vmworld-europe-general-session-tech-in-the-age-of-any/)), have already done an excellent job writing this down.
+You can always watch it yourself on [YouTube](https://www.youtube.com/watch?v=UHlo7aS_8Mc).

 ### Day 2